Collections & Holdings

 The archive comprises approximately fifty primary working materials produced between the early 1990s and early 2000s, including original mechanicals, rubylith assemblies, hand-cut layouts, Xerox proofs, and related ephemera created prior to the adoption of digital production tools.

-The archive has been previously exhibited and documented internationally, including presentation in Italy in conjunction with the publication of FUCT (Rizzoli, 2013).
+The archive has been exhibited and documented internationally, including presentation in Italy in conjunction with the publication of FUCT (Rizzoli, 2013).

 Institutional review is conducted on a rolling basis.
 Formal inquiries from museums, research institutions, and curatorial departments may be directed to: archive@erikbrunettifoundation.org